Silo: Dry-material/bin hazards

 There have also been many cases of bins and the associated ducts and buildings exploding.
-If the air inside becomes laden with finely granulated particles, such as grain dust, a spark can trigger an explosion powerful enough to blow a concrete silo and adjacent buildings apart, usually setting the adjacent grain and building on fire.
+If the air inside becomes laden with finely granulated particles, such as grain dust, a spark can trigger a dust explosion powerful enough to blow a concrete silo and adjacent buildings apart, usually setting the adjacent grain and building on fire.
 Sparks are often caused by (metal) rubbing against metal ducts; or due to static electricity produced by dust moving along the ducts when extra dry.

-The two main problems which will necessitate silo cleaning in bins are bridging and rat-holing.
+The two main problems which will necessitate silo cleaning in bins are 'bridging' and 'rat-holing'.
 Bridging occurs when the material interlaces over the unloading mechanism at the base of the bins and blocks the flow of stored material by gravity into the unloading system.
 Rat-holing occurs when the material starts to adhere to the side of the bin.
 This will reduce the operating capacity of a bin as well as leading to cross-contamination of newer material with older material.
-There are a number of ways to clean a bin and many of these carry their own risks.
+There is a number of ways to clean a bin and many of these carry their own risks.
 However, since the early 1990s acoustic cleaners have become available.
 These are non-invasive, have minimum risk, and can offer a very cost-effective way to keep a small particle bin clean.